Artwork File Requirements

-Include a 1/8" bleed margin if your design will be printed all the way to the edge.
-For example, if your project will be 11" x 17", your file document dimensions will need to be 11.25 x 17.25 (.125" extra on all 4 sides), and your design will need to extend all the way to the edge.
+Include a 1/8" bleed margin if your design will be printed all the way to trim edges.
+For example, if your project is to finish at 11" x 17", your file document dimensions will need to be 11.25 x 17.25 (.125" extra on all 4 sides), and your design will need to extend all the way to the edge.

 Make sure to include a 1/8" safety area.
-Any information you do not want trimmed off your design should be at least 1/8" away from the trim line.
+Any artwork content you do not want trimmed off your design should be at least 1/8" away from the trim line.
+This includes Inlines and Borders.

 More information and visual examples about bleeds and a safety area can be found in the examples below; click the thumbnails to enlarge.

-Make sure your file is built in the correct color mode.
+Make sure your file is built, saved and submitted in the correct color mode.

 For multiple spot color jobs, your file must be set up in PMS spot colors in order to print correctly.
-Only Postscript programs such as Illustrator, InDesign, Corel and Quark, etc., have the ability to set up artwork to print as separate spot colors.
-Your artwork colors must be set-up as spot colors (not CMYK builds) with a pantone (PMS) color specified for each.
+Primarily, Postscript programs such as Illustrator, InDesign, Corel and Quark, etc., have the ability to set up artwork to print as separate spot colors.
+Your artwork colors must be set-up as spot colors (not CMYK builds) with a pantone (PMS) color specified for each object.

 - Grayscale or B&W

 One color and Black and white printing only uses one ink, so your file will need to be set up in Grayscale.
-Bitmap grayscale files need to be 600 DPI.
+Bitmap grayscale files need to be 600 DPI or higher.

 - If using Photoshop, artwork must be flattened.

-- If using Illustrator, all fonts need to be converted to outlines or curves, or supplied.
+- If using Illustrator, all fonts need to be converted to outlines or curves.
+If not, please include all used fonts with art file.

 - Make sure all images have been embedded, and all embedded images meet the resolution and color requirements.
 As a reminder, images should be at least 300 dpi and in CYMK color mode.

 - SPELL CHECK your text.
-After a proof has been generated, file re-submit fees will apply.
+After a proof has been generated, file revision fees will apply if corrections are necessary.

 Art Preparation Tips